Pranaykumar30/Pranaykumar30/README.md

 A streamlined booking system—simplified, efficient, and future-ready.

 ### Time Series Analysis for Bitcoin Price Prediction
-Navigating the cryptocurrency realm through deep data analysis using Python, Prophet, HTML, CSS, and JavaScript.
+Navigating cryptocurrency through deep data analysis using Python, Prophet, HTML, CSS, and JavaScript.

 #### Leadership Contribution:
 Guided the team to glean valuable insights, empowering informed decision-making in this dynamic market.